bwvdnbro/samcrhss-webpage/local.md

 ## By Road from the South

-After crossing the Forth Road Bridge (80p toll going north only), follow the M90 to junction 8, then the the A91 east through Cupar to St Andrews.
+After crossing the Queensferry Crossing, follow the M90 to junction 8, then the A91 east through Cupar to St Andrews.

 ## By Road from the West

-After crossing the Kincardine Bridge, follow the A977 then M90 to junction 8, then the A91 east through Cupar to St Andrews.
+After crossing the Clackmannanshire Bridge, follow the A977 then M90 to junction 8, then the A91 east through Cupar to St Andrews.

 ## By Road from the North